 How many eggs is too many is a much-asked question in my weekly Q&A session on Instagram.
 Let’s take a closer look at how, why and how many eggs we should serve our kids each week?

 We’ve all heard of the “ an egg a day is OK” guideline for adults.
 So, it’s only natural to wonder if this is alright for our kids too.
 After all, they’re a lot smaller!
 And the fact that eggs are one of the quickest and easiest family foods of all time means very parent’s secretly hoping there’s no limit!

 - Relatively inexpensive

-- Handy store cupboard staple
+- Handy store cupboard staple for easy baby meals

 - A good source of protein, non-haem iron, Vit D and A.

 - A great source of lesser well-known nutrients, choline and lutein, which are helpful for brain development